 A native of Alpena, South Dakota, Baruth was a 1996 South Dakota Mr. Basketball Finalist.
 He went on to play at Mount Marty College (1996-1997) and Dakota Wesleyan University (1997-2000) while earning his Bachelor’s Degree in Elementary Education.
 Baruth earned his Master’s Degree in Educational Leadership at North Dakota State University.
 Randy and his wife Meghan have been married for six years.

-Barry Huckeby will be entering his second season with the SVSU Men's Basketball Coaching Staff for the upcoming 2017-18 season.
-He helped lead the Cardinals to 17 victories in the 2016-17 campaign, the first time the program has strung together three straight seasons with at least 17 wins.
+Barry Huckeby will be entering his third season with the SVSU Men's Basketball Coaching Staff for the upcoming 2018-19 season.
+He helped lead the Cardinals to 12 victories in the 2017-2018 campaign, earning a spot in the GLIAC tournament.

 Huckeby came to Saginaw Valley after serving as the assistant men's basketball coach at Northwood University for six seasons.

 Huckeby had spent the previous three seasons before Northwood as an assistant coach at Saginaw Valley State.
 He helped the Cardinals reach the GLIAC Tournament for the first time in more than 10 years in 2010 in his first stint with SV.

 Prior to arriving at SVSU, Huckeby coached seven seasons at Blue River Valley High School.
 He went 117-45 in seven seasons, winning five conference, four sectional and two regional championships.
 His 2001 team was the state runner up.
 Huckeby earned his degree from Miami University, where he was a member of two MAC Championship teams.

 Huckeby received his bachelor’s degree in Math Education from Miami University in 1996 and his master’s degree in Education from Indiana Wesleyan University in 1999.
 His wife, Jennifer, is an elementary teacher and they have 3 sons - Jackson, Bryson and Wilson.